March, 2018

 This picturesque village reminds me a lot of the breathtaking five villages in Italy’s north, near Genoa – the famous Cinque Terre.

-Wandering along the narrow laneways whilst gazing up to the amber and cinnamon-hued homes, delicately balance against the rugged craggy peninsula, is both relaxing and pleasant.
+Wandering along the narrow laneways whilst gazing up at the amber and cinnamon-hued homes, delicately balance against the rugged craggy peninsula, is both relaxing and pleasant.
 Marvel at the Italian engineering feat, with homes built literally on the sea’s rocky shoreline.

 The proximity to the water must create many problems during bad storms, which I haven’t experienced here yet.